Emmzoo6041/30-days-of-python/README.md

 # 🎉 30-Day Fun Python Project Challenge 🚀

 Welcome to the 30-Day Fun Python Project Challenge!
-This is a collaborative effort to enhance our Python skills and build amazing projects together.
+From 15th June----This is a collaborative effort to enhance our Python skills and build amazing projects together.
 Every day, we'll work on a new Python project and push the code to GitHub at 10:30 PM.
 Join us on this exciting journey!

 ## 📅 Challenge Schedule